angusryer/fsvz/README.md

 fsviz is a lightweight, dependency-free command-line tool built with Node.js for generating and displaying the directory structure of your current folder.
 It's designed to be simple and easy to use.

+## TODOs
+- add screenshot or a gif of it working in the README
+- add tests!
+- fancy option by default and change README and --help to make this clear
+- -to-file / -o should take file arg
+- add JSON and CSV output
+- Ensure no special characters are in the output files
+- wrap code in function and export instead of running directly.
+Add to README

 ## Features

 - **No External Dependencies**: Built purely with Node.js built-in modules.